santi224m/Programming-Principles-Using-Cpp/Notes/Vector_and_Free_Store.md

   * This would be a problem because we wouldn't be able to add more elements than the fixed size
 * To solve this problem, we need to use a pointer so that every time we need to change the size of the elements we are storing, we can point to a different container with a larger size
 * **Pointer** - A data type that can hold a memory address
-* To use a pointer we must add an asterisks to the end of the data type we are pointing to.
+* To use a pointer we must add an asterisk to the end of the data type we are pointing to.
 For example the following code is a pointer to a double
 ```
 double*
 ```